-Cost of Living: Above the National Average
+Cost of Living: Meets the National Average

-Dahlonega has a definite rural quality, but its cute, touristy public square has galleries, eateries, shops, bookstores and red brick sidewalks.
+Dahlonega has a definite rural quality, but its cute, touristy public square boasts galleries, eateries, shops, bookstores and red brick sidewalks.
 It is anchored by the historic Lumpkin County Courthouse, built with gold in its walls and now home to the Gold Museum, which packs in more history than many museums twice its size.
 Some traditions never end, and even to this day, newlyweds walk around the square three times for good luck and a successful marriage.

-The downtown square is also the site of several festivals, including the annual Bear in the Square Mountain Festival, held every April to commemorate the day a bear meandered into town.
+The downtown square is also the site of several festivals, including the annual Bear on the Square Mountain Festival, held every April to commemorate the day a bear meandered into town.
 The Arts and Wine Festival is a juried art competition each May.
 The Gold Rush Days is an event that brings 200,000 visitors to town for a weekend of gold panning, great food and music every October.

 For theater buffs, local and touring performances take place at the community Holly Theatre.
 The University's soccer and basketball teams always need new fans.
 Bird watching, canoeing, hiking, fishing and camping in the serenity of the Appalachians are all close at hand.